-- 1) Facility is subject to the OSHA Hazard Communication Standard. - 2) Facility uses, produces, and/or stores a Hazardous Chemical and/or an Extremely Hazardous Substance (EHS). - 3) The quantity of one of these Hazardous Chemicals or Extremely Hazardous Substances is in excess of the Threshold Quantity (TQ).
-Log on to https://www.epa.gov/epcra/conso lidated-list-lists to see if you have a qualifying chemical.
+1) Facility is subject to the OSHA Hazard Communication Standard.

+2) Facility uses, produces, and/or stores a Hazardous Chemical and/or an Extremely Hazardous Substance (EHS).

+3) The quantity of one of these Hazardous Chemicals or Extremely Hazardous Substances is in excess of the Threshold Quantity (TQ).